Corrective Jaw Surgery and Braces in Oakland, CA

 We do see patients from time to time with relatively severe bite issues and misaligned jawbones.

-After consulting with Dr. Righellis, he may advise that traditional treatment with braces may not be enough to create the beautiful smile they’ve always dreamed of and may recommend resetting your jawbones concurrent with straightening your teeth.
+After consulting with Dr. Righellis, at our Oakland office, he may advise that traditional treatment with braces may not be enough to create the beautiful smile they’ve always dreamed of and may recommend resetting your jawbones concurrent with straightening your teeth.

 What Causes Misaligned Jawbones?